duniter/duniter/doc/Protocol.md

 ##### Proof of work

-To be valid, a block proof-of-work (hash from `InnerHash: ` to `SIGNATURE`) must start with a specific number of zeros.
+To be valid, the BlockHash must start with a specific number of zeros.
 Locally, this hash must start with at least `NB_ZEROS` zeros:

     REMAINDER = PowMin % 16
     NB_ZEROS = (PowMin - REMAINDER) / 16